• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

-A Homemade Lemon Meringue Pie is one of my favourite things to eat and I always make this tohutao (recipe) every kirihimete (Christmas).
-The Sweet Lemon Pastry is lightly sweet with a good hit of rēmana (lemon) and wanira (vanilla).
-The kahitete rēmana (lemon custard) is so creamy and full of delicious rēmana (lemon) flavour.
-And the Italian Meringue on top is so delicious and flamboyant at the same time.
-Do not be put off by the steps here e te whānau (family), each step is so easy and different parts can be made days ahead for easy preparation.
-Kia tiro atu tātou ki te tohutao nei – let’s look at the recipe.
+I make this Homemade Lemon Meringue Pie every kirihimete (Christmas).
+The Sweet Lemon Pastry has a good hit of rēmana (lemon) and wanira (vanilla).
+The kahitete rēmana (lemon custard) is creamy and full of delicious rēmana (lemon) flavour.
+The Italian Meringue is delicious and flamboyant at the same time.
+Do not be put off by the steps here e te whānau (family).
+Each step is so easy and different parts can be made days ahead for easy preparation.

 Videography and photography by Sarah Henderson.